Undergraduate Transfer Credit Policy

 FRESHMAN CENTER COURSES

-Credit may be awarded to students who have completed college courses while in high school, provided that they received a grade of "C" or better in the courses and that corresponding courses are offered at Touro College.
+Credit may be awarded to students who have completed college courses while in high school, provided that they received a grade of "C" or better in the courses and that corresponding courses are offered at Touro University.
 Generally, these courses should be taught by a college/university faculty member and not counted toward high school graduation requirements.
-Touro will not recognize College Freshman Center courses undertaken before the students’ senior year in high school.
-Touro College reserves the right to re-test students on material earned in Freshman Center courses and to refuse transfer when standards are not met.
+Junior Year Freshman Center credit may be accepted, on the same basis as Senior year credit.
+Touro University reserves the right to re-test students on material earned in Freshman Center courses and to refuse transfer when standards are not met.

 APPEALING TRANSFER CREDIT DECISIONS

-Touro College maintains and regularly updates articulation agreements with the following:
+Touro University maintains and regularly updates articulation agreements with the following: